Rose Lake

 Route Connections for Rose Lake

 From Rose Lake you can take the famous Stairway Portage up to Duncan Lake.
 You can also portage to Daniels Lake, Rat Lake and Rove Lake.
 The portage to Rove Lake is one of the longest portages in the Boundary Waters.
-Also both the Border Route Trail and the Caribou Rock Trail are accessible from the Stairway Portage.
-You can also paddle into Arrow Lake in Canada.
+Also, both the Border Route Trail and the Caribou Rock Trail are accessible from the Stairway Portage.
+You can also paddle into Arrow Lake in Canada if you have the required permits.

 Return to Top of Page